-In addition to important local taxes, the growth of online retail and increasing connectivity worldwide has caused governments to refine and tighten up their rules around taxes and how they should be applied.
+In addition to important local taxes, the growth of online retail and increasing connectivity worldwide has led governments to refine and strengthen rules around taxes and how they are applied.

 Especially if your business is selling across state lines, make sure to understand how taxes are applied on both the seller’s and buyer’s location.
 Consulting with a tax professional is recommended to ensure you meet all requirements.

 - Credits and deductions for businesses – Federal government tax incentives

 - Origin and Destination Sales Tax Collection – a guide to consider especially when selling across state lines

 As a part of your recurring operational costs, utilities are a crucial consideration for choosing a location.
 Utilities needed for a small business include electricity, gas, water, and communication services.
 Restaurants will need heating and water, online businesses will need fast and stable internet service, and just about all customer facing brick and mortar establishments will need climate control.